 Koyasan Beikoku Betsuin of Los Angeles is proud to announce that we are starting a Calligraphy class taught by Reverend Mori!

-The class will start October 21, 2025 and will continue every third Tuesday of each month.
-Drop in anytime between 5pm to 8pm.
+Date & Time: January 20, February 17, March 17, and April 21 Each class will start at 5:00 PM.
 Materials are available for purchase or borrow at Koyasan, if you have your own please bring them.
 The announcement PDF is also available here. |

 2025 Membership Request